TomMunoz3772/electroacPy/_documentation/_sources/09-BEM_backend.md

     \left[ D + \frac{1}{2} I \right] P_s = j\omega \rho S U.
 $$

 The following code shows how to compute the acoustic pressure over the boundary of a system.
 To make it easier to read, a single frequency step is computed.
-The full frequency response can be computed by looping over a frequency array.

-In the case of interior studies, the previous equation becomes

-$$
-    \left[ D + \frac{1}{2} I \right] P_s = j\omega \rho S U.
-$$

-The following code shows how to compute the acoustic pressure over the boundary of a system.
-To make it easier to read, a single frequency step is computed.
-The full frequency response can be computed by looping over a frequency array.
+The full frequency response can be calculated by looping over a frequency array.

 ```python
 import bempp.api